dmksolita/Solitarian/notes.md

 - Hosting on Azure Portal
 - IAC: Terraform, or similar to setup hosting, domain, SSL, etc.
 - Pipelines to run IAC and build & publish website
+- Protect routes that are not public (Ex.
+Callendar) with Entra ID

 ## Future plans